cedricg-mirror/reflexions/Configuration.md

   - lte (<=)
   - and (&)

-For strings comparison, only "eq" and "ne" are currently supported
+For strings comparison, only the following operators are currently supported :
+  - eq (!strcmp, !wcscmp)
+  - ne (strcmp, wcscmp)
+  - ct for 'contains' (strstr, wcsstr)

 * Ignoring software breakpoint (int 3, 0xcc)